g0rbe/vps-sentinel/README.md

     - Sort the list (as configured)
 - Run ClamAV in the selected folders
 - Parse log file:
-    - SSH logins: accepted / failed (optional)
+    - SSH logins: accepted / failed
         - Accepted list shows:
             - Time of login
             - Logged in user